 The evacuation leader will instruct you on leaving the building and ensure that the area is searched for any remaining people.

-Assembly point leader (orange vest)

-The assembly point leader will meet you at the assembly site, handle communication with the authorities and update you on when it is safe to re-enter the building.
+Assembly point leader (orange vest) The assembly point leader will meet you at the assembly site, communicate with the authorities, and update you on when it is safe to return inside.

 Assembly points during evacuation